gokhankelebek/vogue-expo/vogue-expo-main/README.md

 - Success confirmation with thank you message
 - Responsive design for all devices
 - Accessibility compliance (WCAG)
-- Data storage in Supabase for lead management
 - Email notifications for immediate response

 ## Server Setup